 As a fitness professional, the actions you take with your clients can either mitigate, or exacerbate, Diastasis Recti.
 We want to make sure you are doing the former, so let’s discuss.

 Three Letters You Need to Know: I.A.P

-In short, Diastasis Recti (DR) is a “pressure problem” caused by a buildup of excess intra-abdominal pressure (IAP).
+In short, Diastasis Recti (DR) is caused by a buildup of consistent and excessive intra-abdominal pressure (IAP).
 IAP is the amount of pressure in the abdominal cavity at any given time.
 IAP alone is not a bad thing.
 On the contrary, a certain amount of pressure in the abdomen is needed so that the core can assist in accelerating, decelerating, or stabilizing any movement.
 Trunk stiffness is key to successfully achieving almost all activities — both during high-performance and everyday activities like carrying grocery bags, lifting a child, or pushing a stroller.

 However, issues arise when there is a buildup of IAP over time.
 This is exactly what happens during pregnancy.
 IAP changes based on the volume of the abdominal cavity and the contents within it.
 Therefore, a growing belly during pregnancy leads to chronically elevated IAP.
 Let’s look at how this increase in IAP impacts the abdominal musculature.

 In the left image below, you can see that all the abdominal muscle layers (transverse abdominis, internal and external obliques, and rectus abdominis) – are connected at the front of the body by a tissue called the linea alba.
 The linea alba is fascia.
 It’s strong, but flexible.
 The increase in IAP during pregnancy leads to an extreme stretching of the linea alba tissue.
 When this happens, the outermost muscle layer – rectus abdominis – begins to drift apart, as you can see in the right image.